Left and Right: The Significance of a Political Distinction: Summary

 Bobbio argues that the political terms left and right are meaningful and consistent.
 He dismisses arguments that late 20th-century movements often are hard to place on the left–right political spectrum, arguing that this mainly is something left-wingers say when they try to regain power after having lost momentum.

 The book goes through historical examples of how left and right have been used in politics, beginning with the French Revolution and mainly focusing on Italy.
 Although the fundamental metaphors of left and right are accidental, they have been used to describe a dichotomous logic that exists in political conflicts and human relations in general.
 They explain temporary alliances that otherwise can be unnatural and establish a common conception of good and bad.

 Although the practical positions designated as left or right will vary depending on situation, there is consistency in the division.
 Bobbio argues that the criterion that determines left and right is the idea of equality.
 Left-wing movements have consistently held a "horizontal or egalitarian conception of society", where greater equality is the goal, whereas right-wing movements hold a "vertical or inegalitarian perception of society", where inequality is part of a social order.

 Bobbio says a major part of the conflict is the "fundamental choices" between those—on the left—who believe that human inequality is created by society and can be removed and those—on the right—who view inequality as an inevitable consequence of natural forces.
-This makes left-wingers search for things that unite people, which they hope to do by reducing inequality, whereas right-winger place more emphasis on differences and thus what makes people unequal.
+This makes left-wingers search for things that unite people, which they hope to do by reducing inequality, whereas right-wingers place more emphasis on differences and thus what makes people unequal.